BigNocciolino/EasyWarpPlugin/README.md

 /setwarp | /stw

+## New update

+- Added the config file, (read him before deply this plugin in your server), you cn change some  features.

+- Resolved some bugs and added new messages

+- **If you have installed a old version of this plugin, before installing the new version(1.1.1) delete the folder created before.**
 ## Installation
 Install the ultimate release and put in your plugin folder in your minecraft server and it will create all folders and files.